Example | Creating a report from multiple lists

 For a similar tutorial for JungleDocs for SharePoint 2010-2019, click here.

-In this example case, you will learn how to create a quick report of selected company's contacts with JungleDocs for Office 365.
-You will do this by automatically exporting SharePoint list item metadata into a Word Document.
+In this example case, you will learn how to create a quick report of the selected company's contacts with JungleDocs for Office 365.
+You will do this by automatically exporting SharePoint list item metadata into a Word document.

 What we want to achieve